ianca-kpa/compound-discoverer-metabolomics-pipeline-in-R/README.md

+# CD-MetaboRefine

-# Compound Discoverer - Metabolomics Pipeline (R)
+**Compound Discoverer Refinement and Metabolomics Pipeline**

-Modular R pipeline for processing untargeted metabolomics data exported from Compound Discoverer.
+An R/Shiny pipeline for quality control, normalization, statistical analysis, and visualization of Compound Discoverer metabolomics data.

 ## Overview